unegma/unegma.xyz/_posts/2022-02-21-rain-protocol-smart-contract-with-frontend.markdown

 ## Installing the Rain library

+[//]: # (todo might want to add an install for openzepplin too, even though it is a dependency of Rain )

 Next we will pull down the Rain Protocol toolset so that we can begin to use the tooling to create our own custom functionality.
 Run `npm install --save @beehiveinnovation/rain-protocol` in order to add to the dependencies in `package.json`.

 We will now also add a couple more scripts to our `package.json` file for compiling our scripts which use Rain (and running tests for these contracts).
 Add the following to `package.json`: